Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

 \textbf{Description of the algorithm:} In \galg, we use $k_i$ to refer to unit $k$ of resource $i$.
 The variable $Y(k_i)$ keeps track of the fraction of unit $k_i$ available.
-Variable $y(k_i,t)$ is the fraction of unit $k_i$ matched to arrival $t$.
-The update equation for $Y(k_i)$ takes a fluid view of reusability whereby, if fraction $y(k_i,t)$ is matched to $t$ then by time $a(t)+d$ exactly $F_i(d)$ fraction of $y(k_i,t)$ returns.
-Note that, \galg\ uses \dpg\ to perform its fractional matching.
-Each arrival may be matched to numerous units of different resources.
-The values $x_{it}$ represent the total fraction of resource $i$ matched to arrival $t$. \salg\ uses the fractional matching output by \galg\ to make integral matches via independent sampling.
-If the sampled resource is unavailable then $t$ departs unmatched.
-Our overall algorithm comprises of running and updating the states of both \galg\ and \salg\ at each arrival.
-The algorithm is non-adaptive as allocation decisions do not dependent on realized usage durations.
+Each arrival may be matched to numerous units of different resources and the variable $y(k_i,t)$ is the fraction of unit $k_i$ matched to arrival $t$. { Before matching $t$, $Y(k_i)$ is updated based on a fluid view of reusability whereby, if fraction $y(k_i,\tau)$ of $k_i$ is matched to $\tau$ ($\leq t$) then fraction $\big(F_i\big(a(t)-a(\tau)\big)-F_i\big(a(t-1)-a(\tau)\big)\big)y(k_i,\tau)$ returns after the arrival of $t-1$ and before arrival of $t$.
+After updating inventory, \galg\ uses \dpg\ to perform its fractional matching.
+After matching $t$, the inventory is updated again and $Y(k_i)$ is reduced by $y(k_i,t)$ (which may be 0).